-When you receive covered services from a non-participating provider at a participating provider facility, your claims will be paid at the nonparticipating provider benefit level if the non-participating provider gives you proper notice of its charges, and you give written consent to such charges.
-This means you will be responsible for out-of-network costshares for those services and the non-participating provider can also charge you any difference between the maximum allowable amount and the non-participating provider's billed charges.
+When you receive covered services from a non-participating provider at a participating provider facility, your claims will not be covered if the non-participating provider gives you proper notice of its charges, and you give written consent to such charges.
+This means you will be responsible for all non-participating provider charges for those services.
 This requirement does not apply to ancillary services.
-Ancillary services are one of the following services: (A) emergency care; (B) anesthesiology; (C) pathology; (D) radiology; (E) neonatology; (F) diagnostic services; (G) assistant surgeons: (I) hospitalists: (J) intensivists: and (K) any services set out by the U.S. Department of Health & Human Services.
+Ancillary services are one of the following services: (A) emergency care; (B) anesthesiology; (C) pathology; (D) radiology; (E) neonatology; (F) diagnostic services; (G) assistant surgeons; (I) hospitalists; (J) intensivists; and (K) any services set out by the U.S. Department of Health & Human Services.
 In addition, Anthem will not apply this notice and consent process to you if Anthem does not have a participating provider in your area who can perform the services you require.